 If you want to protect your files from being hacked, make sure to enable two-step verification.
 This means whenever you try to log into Dropbox on a new device, a secondary code will be sent to your phone number.
 You’ll have to enter that code along with your main password in order to log in.
 Two-step verification can be a bit of a hassle, but it’s a great way to increase the security of your account and rest easy knowing your data is protected.

-Use Selective Sync to control which folders sync across devices
+Use Selective Sync to control between folders

 Dropbox has a feature called Selective Sync that lets you manually choose which folders to sync.
 This can be helpful if you have a particular folder on your desktop that you don’t want showing up on your smart phone, or vice versa.
 We all need our privacy at some point, right?

-Work on Microsoft Office documents
+Utilize Microsoft Office

 Dropbox is integrated with Microsoft Office, meaning any Word, PowerPoint, or Excel file stored in Dropbox can be edited directly in your web browser using Office Online.
 To begin editing, click the “Open” button while previewing a document on the web in Dropbox, and any changes that are made will be synced back to your Dropbox.